-With digitization growing ever more important in nearly all fields of life, it’s no surprise that businesses around the world are increasingly investing in digitalization at a frantic pace with Machine Learning (ML) and Artificial Intelligence (AI) witnessing significant adoption in day to day operations of organizations.
+With digitization growing ever more important in nearly all fields of life, it’s no surprise that businesses around the world are increasingly investing in it at a frantic pace.
+Machine Learning (ML) and Artificial Intelligence (AI) in particular are witnessing significant adoption rates in the day to day operations of organizations.

-Simply put, ML is a subset of AI that supports organizations to analyze data, learn, and adapt on an ongoing basis to help in decision making.
+Simply put, ML is a field in AI that supports organizations to analyze data, learn, and adapt on an ongoing basis to help in decision making.
 It’s also worth noting that deep learning is a subset of machine learning.

 What is a Machine Learning Framework?

-A simple definition could be to think of it as a tool or library that allows developers to build ML models or Machine Learning applications with ease without having to get into the nuts and bolts of the base or core algorithms.
+A simplified definition would describe machine learning frameworks as tools or libraries that allow developers to more easily build ML models or Machine Learning applications, without having to get into the nuts and bolts of the base or core algorithms.
 It provides more of an end-to-end pipeline for machine learning development.

 Best Machine Learning Frameworks